-1. Press straight down and snap the distal tip of the reducer over the screw housing (tulip) until it clicks into the side grooves.
+1. Press straight down over the screw housing (tulip) and engage the ratcheting handle to ensure a locked connection.
 The ratcheting handle must be in the open position to connect to the screw housing (tulip).

 2. Squeeze the handle of the reducer to draw the Rod down into the screw housing (tulip).